INTRODUCTION TO LANGUAGE AND COMMUNICATION

 Essentials of Anatomy and Physiology

 This is a Web based course designed to present the essentials of human anatomy and physiology.
 The cell as the fundamental unit of life is discussed and examined including structure and metabolism.
 The organization of cells into tissues, tissues into organs, and organs into systems ins thoroughly explored, and the integumentary, skeletal, muscular, and nervous systems are focal points of study.
 The course examines in depth the structure and function of five organ systems: endocrine system, blood and cardiovascular system, lymphatic and immune system, respiratory system, and digestive system.
 The course emphasizes structure and function relationships as well as the interaction among the organ systems.
-There will be an array of lecture and laboratory exercises involving the use of computerized data acquisition and anaylyses.
+There will be an array of lecture and laboratory exercises involving the use of computerized data acquisition and analyses.